Zettelstore startup configuration

 0.0.0.0if you want to listen on all network interfaces, and PORT is the TCP port.

-Specify the global logging level for the whole application, overwriting the level
+Specify the logging level for the whole application or for a given (internal) service, overwriting the level

 When you are familiar to operate the Zettelstore, you might set the level to